eyaniv/homebridge-hm-homeseer/README.md

 ## Changelog

 ### 1.0.24
+- Save and load manually defined control values
-- Allow control values override
+- Allow overriding of control values in switches

 ### 1.0.23
-- Prevent erase of all devices when homeseer is down
+- Prevent accessory removal when homeseer is unreachable

 ### 1.0.22
 - Automatically fetch control pairs for newly created devices